stadium-software/validations-cheatsheet/README.md

 ```

 ## Combining criteria
-To require values from one or from multiple Controls to adhere to multiple criteria (x AND y), the criteria can be combined by adding a double ampersand (&&)
+When values from one or from multiple Controls are required to adhere to multiple criteria (x AND y), the criteria can be combined by adding a double ampersand (&&)

 ```javascript
 CheckBox.Checked && DatePicker.Date >= new Date('01/01/2023')
 ```

-To require values from one or from multiple Controls to adhere to any listed criteria (x OR y), the criteria can be combined by adding a double pipe (||)
+When values from one or from multiple Controls are required to adhere to **any** listed criteria (x OR y), the criteria can be combined by adding a double pipe (||)

 ```javascript
 new Date(DatePicker.Date).getFullYear() == 2024 || new Date(DatePicker.Date).getFullYear() == 2025